kachunchau/kachunchau/content/portfolio/sealskinz.md

 * More emphasis to their category pages
 * More content on product pages so customers can get immersed in the products

+{{< img src="/images/Sealskinz-04.jpg" title="Sticky filters on the listing page" >}}

+{{< img src="/images/Sealskinz-05.jpg" title="An internal component library was created in Sketch" >}}

 Sealskinz are a preimium brand and they wanted their new design to reflect the quality of their products.
 This was done by using ample white space to support their imagery and a dark colour palette to show luxury.

-{{< img src="/images/Sealskinz-04.jpg" title="Sticky filters on the listing page" >}}

-{{< img src="/images/Sealskinz-05.jpg" title="An internal component library was created in Sketch  maintainability" >}}